BoppinAfro/game_jam_15_practice/README.md

 - Boppin - Hey MA LOOK I did a Thing WOO!

 - Potatofryts - TESTING THIS SHIT HEIAHIUWIOQUEAS, testing a little bit more

+- dingi - hey, is this thing working?